WayneVisser/Osborne1FloppyAdapter/README.md

 Floppy Adapter for the Osborne 1
 --------------------------------

 1. The Osborne 1 uses a non-standard Shugart floppy interface.
-This adapter accounts for those differences and supports an interface to a GoTek floppy disk emulator.
+This KiCAD project accounts for those differences and supports an interface to a GoTek floppy disk emulator.

 2. +5V power for the GoTek is available directly from the floppy cable.